 The sheer cost of advertising means they simply cannot compete with the rates of a real local locksmith and will charge double if not triple for the same work.

-Post work customer care is as good as none existant.
+Post work customer care is as good as none existent.
 As soon as you have paid and signed the receipt you are legally satisfied with the job.

 They do not cherish their reputation like a small family business.
 Should anything go wrong, your complaints will fall on deaf ears.

 How to spot a 'call center' locksmith company

 In a paper directory you will be looking for adverts listing numerous local landline numbers, it seems they have every area covered right?

 A small local locksmith firm would not own ten landlines across the area!